So you are looking for the best Homekit devices and accessories to secure and automate your home and you want to take the control into your hands?

 However, if you have Apple TV or Apple HomeKit Accessory Protocol support then the command will travel over your cellular network to your set-top box and handshake using your Apple ID.
 Then the Apple TV will relay the command to your installed HomeKit bridge.
 The Apple HomeKit bridge will execute the command and the lights will turn on in your home.

-To set up, up your Apple TV with HomeKit all you have to do is log out of your iCloud account on your Apple TV and then login back again.
-After doing this your Apple TV will be HomeKit enabled.
+To set, up your Apple TV with HomeKit all you have to do is log out of your iCloud account on your Apple TV and then log back in again.

 How to reset HomeKit sync